More Chaos: Commercial performance

 More Chaos earned 59,500 album-equivalent units in its first week, 11,000 of which came from pure sales, to debut at number one on the US Billboard 200 chart.
-It was Carson's first US number-one album and the lowest-selling US number-one album since 2022, when Pusha T's fourth album It's Almost Dry topped the Billboard 200 with 55,000 album-equivalent units.
+It was Carson's first US number-one album and the lowest-selling US number-one album since 2022, when Pusha T's fourth album, It's Almost Dry, topped the Billboard 200 with 55,000 album-equivalent units.
+In July 2026, Universal Music Group reported the album to have received more than 614 million global streams.